-We are registering the resale by the Selling Securityholders named in this prospectus of 76,247,666 Class A Ordinary Shares, 50,000 Warrants and 50,000 Class A Ordinary Shares issuable upon the exercise of the 50,000 Warrants.
+We are registering the resale by the Selling Securityholders named in this prospectus of: (i) 2,387,815,268 Class A Ordinary Shares of the Company (which includes up to 16,000,000 Class A Ordinary Shares issuable upon the exercise of outstanding Warrants); and (ii) 16,000,000 Warrants.
 As used herein, "Selling Securityholders" includes donees, pledgees, transferees or other successors-in-interest (as a gift, pledge, partnership distribution or other non-sale related transfer) selling securities received after the date of this prospectus from the Selling Securityholders.

 We are registering the foregoing securities so that those securities may be freely sold to the public by the Selling Securityholders.
-We have agreed with certain Selling Securityholders pursuant to the respective swap-up agreements to use commercially reasonable efforts to keep the registration statement of which this prospectus constitutes a part effective until such time as such Selling Securityholders cease to hold any securities eligible for registration under the respective swap-up agreements.
+We have agreed with certain Selling Securityholders pursuant to the Registration Rights Agreement or the PIPE Subscription Agreements to use commercially reasonable efforts to keep the registration statement of which this prospectus constitutes a part effective until such time as such Selling Securityholders cease to hold any securities eligible for registration under the respective agreements.
 The Selling Securityholders may offer and sell, from time to time, some or all of the securities covered by this prospectus, and each Selling Securityholder will act independently of us in making decisions with respect to the timing, manner and size of any sale.
 However, there can be no assurance that the Selling Securityholders will sell all or any of the securities offered by this prospectus.